noahpy/Copypale/README.md

 Here are some points!

 User perspective:
-- Drasitc Simplification (every possible Synchronization with one method)
+- Drasitc Simplification (everything with one method)
-- Increased Flexibility / Productivity in groups
+- Increased flexibility / productivity in groups
 - Building up your own ecosystem with different devices
 - It's free!

 Technical perspective:
 - Low storage usage
   * Avoid storing temporary data
-  * Delegate storing of the information to the user
+  * Delegate decision of storing the data to user
 - Scalable